vraravam/natsumi-browser/README.md

 ### "Can I disable individual features?"
 You're free to disable loading certain modules (CSS files) if you feel like it.
 But you will still need to load config.css, natsumi/preload.css and natsumi/postload.css for things to work.

+### "Why is userChrome.css so empty?"
+Natsumi Browser uses a system where the userChrome.css file acts as a loader that loads the skin, instead of being the file that contains all rules.
+This way, it's easier for users to quickly enable and disable custom CSS.

 ## Troubleshooting
 ### "URLbar blur won't work!"